sitiporn/Reading-paper/intent_detection.md

         - their  model outperforms all datasets CLINIC150, BANKING77, HWU64
       and variance also low

+     * their reseach question

+           1) Is contrasive pre-training beneficial to the target intent datasets ?
+                 - improve under 5-shot and 10-shot , contrasive learning help for transfer knowledge  to new datasets.

+                 - but performance still drop compared to data included target datasets during self-supervised contrasive learning

+           2) Is the trainning sensitive to hyper-parameters ?
+                 - fewshot shot supervised consive learning loss is sesnsistive to hyperparameters when there are limited trainning exameples.

     * what can you use yourself ?

+            they leave whether self-supervised contrasive pre-trainning only on the target intent datasets  benefits as a future study